Summary of Heating Systems Comparison

 There are two main types of radiant heating systems: electric and hydronic (water-based).

 Radiant heat systems are one of the more efficient heating systems.
 They are about 10-30% more efficient than standard HVAC systems, because they retain heat better.

 However, the efficiency of radiant heat systems is dependent on which type of system you choose:

 - Hydronic radiant heating systems are the most efficient because they are fueled by a boiler, which means you will have lower operating costs.

 - Electric radiant heat systems are the second most efficient because although they retain heat well, the electricity needed to operate the system can be costly.

 Radiant Heat System Installation Cost

 A radiant heating system will tend to have higher upfront installation costs than many alternatives.
 This is very dependent on the size of the home, the current conditions of the home (if there are circulation vents already in place) and the type of radiant heat system chosen.
-The average installation cost for a radiant heat system is $6,000 to $14,000.
+The average installation cost for a radiant heat system is $5,000 to $8,000 per room.

 Convenience of a Radiant Heat System